styled-components/stylelint-processor-styled-components/README.md

 ![Video of project in use](http://imgur.com/br9zdHb.gif)

-**NOTE**: This is currently in alpha.
-While unit-tested, it doesn't yet have a lot of real world project exposure, so there'll be some edge cases we haven't covered.
-Please try it out and submit bug reports!
+**NOTE**: This is currently in beta.
+We're getting close to being fully production ready, and have now covered most normal use cases.
+There are still some edge cases though, but we are working hard on getting them fixed for a v1.0 release in the near future.
+Please keep using it and submit bug reports!

 ## Usage